Igloo round and barrel rectangular domes floor types. Dome, arch, vault shapes circular brickwork.

 Gaps between firebricks in forming

-igloo style dome.
+round oven igloo style dome.

 Have a look at all gaps between firebricks that show exactly how the ceiling would look like from inside - on outside bricks are more apart by the radius, these gaps can't be big too.
 It is not only the halving bricks.
 We have here triangles of all sizes, horizontally and vertically forming.
 These cannot be simply filled with mortar (at least not if you are building lasting quality oven project.)
 Here is heaps of cutting involved, I personally say a big job just to create only the hot face on inside properly.
 As you go in circles every following brick has to be adjusted by cutting to align and fit the one before, and so on, the off-cut will fit somewhere later (although usually for another dome.) "...
 Don't be scared be prepared."
 With barrel dome types you don't get these problems.

-I wish one day I had the time to build round dome ones more, at least 183 cm + (72"+) restaurant diameter, large igloo domes are more practical in space matters then small and big size definitely would have to have dome consisting of two precisely-cut brick skins for it to be strong and more efficient → (( What ever it takes such project mainly be one's precision status, to proudly say to your friends "have a look inside!" )) I haven't encounter seeing photos that would clearly show making second half of the round igloo dome, ceiling from inside or outside, or before all bricks are covered with clay hiding crucial important details.
-All pictures turn to be focused somewhat away from the areas, diffused or are arranged as in movie tricks, and people not getting the real things may be misled.
-It would be great if someone had pictures of this kind and emailed some to me, both inside the igloo dome and outside for visitors to see facts how it goes.
-Thank you.
+I wish one day I had the time to build round dome one more time, at least 183 cm + (72"+) restaurant diameter.
+When it comes to round ovens, large igloo domes are more practical than small regarding to surface space matters and big size definitely would have to have dome consisting of two precisely-cut brick skins for it to be strong and more efficient → (What ever it takes such project mainly be one's precision status, to proudly say to your friends "have a look inside!")
+I haven't encounter seeing photos that would clearly show making second half of the round igloo dome, ceiling from inside or outside, or before all bricks are covered with clay hiding crucial important details.
+All pictures turn to be focused somewhat away from the areas, diffused or are arranged as in a movie tricks, and people not getting the real things may be misled.

 Why do they say a proper oven for pizza is round?